 Outrigger Paddle Rules

-KIALOA offers a variety of blade shapes designed with different applications in mind.
-The overall guiding principal is, the slower the craft the smaller the blade.
-The strength, fitness and technique of the paddler contribute to craft speed as much, or more, than the craft itself and factor heavily into your choice of outrigger paddle.
-Understanding how you are going to use the paddle as well as your own experience and strength will help guide you to the perfect paddle.
+KIALOA offers a variety of blade shapes and sizes designed with different applications in mind.
+The overall guiding principal is this: the slower the craft the smaller the blade.
+The strength, fitness and technique of the paddler contribute to craft speed as well as the craft itself and both factor into your choice of outrigger paddle.
+Understanding how you are going to use the paddle as well as your own experience will help guide you to the perfect paddle.
+Never forget to ask your coach and experienced teammates for help choosing!
 Keep in mind that full composite outrigger paddles are not sanctioned by OHCRA for six man paddling in Hawaii.

 Double Bend vs Single Bend

-Mekana: A women's specific paddle available in a 10 degree single or sweeping double bend with and increased blade angle of 16.5 degrees.
+Mekana: A women's specific paddle available in a 16.5 degree sweeping double bend.
 The Mekana has a slimmer and lighter oval shaft and a blade with a smaller surface area.
-Perfect for women in both 6 man and one man canoes.
+Perfect for women in both OC-6 and OC-1.

-Teva Hoe: This is the largest blade in the KIALOA line-up and offers the experienced paddler a versatile paddle.
-It is a Tahitian style paddle with a 15 degree double bend, it has a very thin blade and aggressive PowerHook at the tip.
-Check out this great article by Alan Goto about how he uses the Teva Hoe.
+Teva Hoe: This is the largest paddling blade in the KIALOA line-up and offers the experienced paddler more versatility.
+It is a Tahitian style paddle with a 15 degree double bend.
+It has a very thin blade and aggressive PowerHook at the tip.

-Biscuit: This blade was designed for calm to mid-water conditions.
+Biscuit Hybrid: This blade was designed for mid-water conditions.
 It is lighter, thinner and has slightly less surface area than the Foti which allows the steersman to paddle more while steering.
-It is ideal for regatta racing and paddle-steering across lakes, rivers and bays as well as mild to mid ocean conditions.
+It is ideal for regatta racing as well as mild to mid ocean conditions.

-Mirror Pond: Brought back by popular demand in 2013, this blade was designed for the more experienced steersman.
+Mirror Pond Hybrid: Brought back by popular demand in 2013, this blade was designed for the more experienced steersman.
 The paddle has a 7 degree bend, slightly more than the standard 5 degree bend of most steering paddles.
 This allows for more efficient paddling and paddle steering.
-Best for use in calm waters, like rivers, lakes and bays and not ideal for aggressive pokes in big water.
-This steering paddle is also available as a double bend.
+Best for use in the calm waters of Kona, or rivers, lakes and bays.
+Not recommended for regatta racing.
+Available in both Single Bend and Double Bend.